Juratyrant: Description

-Paul (2010) listed it at 5 m and 300 kg.
-In a 2013 study, it was estimated to weigh up to 648 kg.
-Another estimation gave a larger size of 6.7 m and 760 kg.
+In 2013, Zanno and Makovicky estimated that Juratyrant weighed up to 648 kg.
+In 2016, Paul listed it at 5 m and 300 kg.

 The holotype of Juratyrant is a partial skeleton composed of specimens OUMNH J.3311-1 through OUMNH J.3311-30.
 Its components include a cervical vertebra, five dorsal vertebrae, a complete sacrum, five caudal vertebrae, a complete pelvic girdle, both femurs, both tibiae, and various other fragments.
 Although initially considered a species of Stokesosaurus due to various traits of the ilium, subsequent review has shown that due to the limited amount of pelvic material for basal tyrannosauroids, these traits cannot be assumed to only be present in these two species and thus S. langhami must be placed in its own genera.
 Once separated from Stokesosaurus, Juratyrant can be characterized by four autapomorphies, as well as two assumed autapomorphies (which are difficult to assess due to preservation):